harnettd/intro-component-signup-form/README.md

 ## Acknowledgments

 As always, thanks to the people at [Frontend Mentor](https://www.frontendmentor.io) for posting this challenge.
+Also, thanks to [@skyv26](https://www.frontendmentor.io/profile/skyv26) and [@markuslewin](https://www.frontendmentor.io/profile/markuslewin) for their helpful comments on my original submission.